riscv-admin/vector/docs/sparse/README.md

 Jose Moreira, IBM Research

 ---
-> "Though a bitof an exageration, it can be said that a mathematical problem can be solved only if ti can be reduced to a calculation in linear algebra." -- Thomas A. Garrity, All the Math You Missed
+> "Though a bit of an exageration, it can be said that a mathematical problem can be solved only if it can be reduced to a calculation in linear algebra." -- *Thomas A. Garrity*, All the Math You Missed
 ---

 ## Introduction